neurodata/vesicle/docs/index.rst

 	<br>

 vesicle provides a context-aware method for scalable synapse detection in anisotropic electron microscopy data.
 We provide two methods for object detection:  vesicle-rf and vesicle-cnn, which have computational and performance tradeoffs.

-This work also resulted in the creation of a general-purpose object detection framework that can be used in a LONI environment.
+This work also resulted in the creation of a general-purpose object detection framework that can be used in a LONI pipelining environment.
 We explain this detection paradigm and provide vesicle-rf code as an example.

 .. figure:: images/vesicle_banner.jpg
     :width: 800px